Law on Artificial Intelligence 2025, No. 134/2025/QH15

 6. The Government shall detail this Article.

-a) Establish and maintain risk management measures and regularly review them when the system undergoes significant changes or new risks arise;
+a/ To establish and maintain risk management measures and regularly review them when the systems experience significant changes or new risks arise;

-c) Compile, update, and store technical documentation and operation logs at a level necessary for conformity assessment and post-deployment inspection; provide such information to competent State authorities on the principle of necessity, proportionality to the inspection purpose, and non-disclosure of trade secrets;
+c/ To prepare, update and archive technical dossiers and operation logs to the extent necessary for conformity assessment and post-service inspection; to provide such information to competent state agencies according to the principles of necessity, proportionate to inspection purposes, and non-disclosure of business secrets;

-e) Bear the accountability to competent State authorities regarding the intended use, operating principles at a functional description level, main input data types, risk management and control measures, and necessities for the purpose of inspection and examination; provide users and affected persons with public information at a functional description level, operation methods, and risk warnings to ensure safety in use.
-Explanation and information provision shall not require disclosure of source code, detailed algorithms, parameter sets, or information belonging to trade secrets or technological secrets;
+e/ To perform the responsibility of accountability to competent state agencies regarding the purposes of use, operation principles at the functional description level, main types of input data, risk management and control measures, and other necessary contents for inspection and examination; to provide users and affected persons with public information at a functional description level, operational methods and risk warnings in order to ensure safety in use.
+Accountability and information provision may not require the disclosure of source codes, detailed algorithms, parameter sets, or information belonging to business or technological secrets;

-b) Ensure safety, data confidentiality, and human intervention capability during use;
+b/ To ensure data safety and confidentiality, and the possibility of human intervention during use;

-c) Maintain compliance with AI standards and technical regulations during system operation;
+c/ To maintain compliance with standards and technical regulations on artificial intelligence during system operation;

-dd) Bear the accountability to competent State authorities regarding system operation, risk control measures, incident handling, and necessities for the purpose of inspection and examination; provide users and affected persons with public information at a functional description level, operation methods, and risk warnings to ensure safety in use;
+dd/ To perform the responsibility of accountability to competent state agencies regarding the system operation, risk control measures, incident handling, and other necessary contents for inspection and examination; to provide users and affected persons with public information at the functional description level, operational methods and risk warnings in order to ensure safety in use;

-e) Coordinate with providers and competent State authorities in inspection, evaluation, post-audit, and incident remediation.
+e/ To coordinate with providers and competent state agencies in carrying out inspection, assessment, post-examination and incident remediation.

-3. Users of high-risk AI systems are responsible for complying with operating procedures, technical instructions, and safety measures; not intervening illegally to change system features; and promptly notifying arising incidents to deployers.
+3. Users of high-risk artificial intelligence systems shall comply with operation procedures, technical instructions and safety assurance measures; refrain from illegally interfering to change system features; and promptly notify deployers of incidents upon their occurrence.

-4. Explanation must be suitable to the technical capabilities of the system and not disclose trade secrets as prescribed by the law regulations.
+4. Accountability must be appropriate to technical capabilities of systems and may not disclose business secrets as specified by law.

-5. Providers and deployers are encouraged to participate in civil liability insurance or apply other suitable measures to guarantee the performance of obligations for timely incident remediation and compensation for damages.
+5. Providers and deployers are encouraged to participate in civil liability insurance or apply other suitable measures to guarantee the performance of obligations for timely incident remediation and compensation for damage.

-6. Foreign providers having high-risk AI systems provided in Vietnam must have a legal contact point in Vietnam; in cases where the system requires mandatory conformity certification before use, they must have a commercial presence or authorized representative in Vietnam.
+6. Foreign providers whose high-risk artificial intelligence systems are provided for use in Vietnam must have lawful contacts in Vietnam; in case their systems are subject to mandatory conformity certification before use, they must have a commercial presence or an authorised representative in Vietnam.

 7. The Government shall detail this Article.

 Article 15.
-Management of medium and low-risk AI systems
+Management of medium-risk and low-risk artificial intelligence systems

-1. Medium-risk AI systems are managed as follows:
+1. Medium-risk artificial intelligence systems shall be managed as follows:

-a) Providers and deployers must ensure transparency as prescribed in Article 11 of this Law;
+a/ Providers and deployers shall ensure transparency under Article 11 of this Law;

-b) Providers are responsible for explaining the intended use, operating principles at a functional description level, main input data, and risk management and safety measures of the system upon request by State authorities during inspection, examination, or upon signs of risk or incident; explanation does not require disclosure of source code, detailed algorithms, parameter sets, trade secrets, or technological secrets;
+b/ Providers shall explain the systems’ use purposes, operation principles at a functional description level, main input data, and risk management and system safety measures when so requested by state agencies during inspection or examination, or when there are signs of risks or incidents; the explanation does not require the disclosure of source codes, detailed algorithms, parameter sets or business or technological secrets;

-c) Deployers are responsible for explaining the operation, risk control, incident handling, and protection of rights and legitimate interests of organizations and individuals upon request by competent State authorities during inspection, examination, or incident handling;
+c/ Deployers shall explain the operation, risk control, incident handling, and protection of lawful rights and interests of organisations and individuals when so requested by competent state agencies during inspection, examination or incident handling;

-d) Users are responsible for complying with regulations on notification and labelling of AI systems.
+d/ Users shall comply with regulations on notification and labelling of artificial intelligence systems.

-2. Low-risk AI systems are managed as follows:
+2. Low-risk artificial intelligence systems shall be managed as follows:

-a) Providers are responsible for explaining upon request by competent State authorities in cases of signs of law violations or impacts on rights and legitimate interests of organizations and individuals;
+a/ Providers shall give explanations when so requested by competent state agencies in case there are signs of law violation or impacts on lawful rights and interests of organisations and individuals;

-b) Deployers are responsible for explaining upon request by competent State authorities in cases of signs of law violations or impacts on rights and legitimate interests of organizations and individuals;
+b/ Deployers shall give explanations when so requested by competent state agencies in case there are signs of law violation or impacts on lawful rights and interests of organisations and individuals;

-c) Users have the right to exploit and use the system for lawful purposes and are self-responsible before the law for their usage activities.
+c/ Users have the right to use them for lawful purposes and take personal responsibility before the law for their use of such systems.

-3. The State encourages organizations and individuals deploying medium and low-risk AI systems to apply technical standards on AI.
+3. The State shall encourage organisations and individuals that deploy medium-risk and low-risk artificial intelligence systems to apply technical standards on artificial intelligence.

 Chapter III